Realistic Fishing Flies - Mistaken for The Real Thing!

 Several photos of my insect replicas were published in the Atlas of Creation, without my knowledge, and presented as purportedly real living creatures, to be compared with fossilized specimens, to disprove the theory of evolution.

-I'm sure the publisher was perplexed upon realizing some of the bugs in the lavish hard bound book are instead realistic fishing lures.
+I'm sure the publisher was perplexed upon realizing some of the bugs in the lavish hard bound book are instead realistic fishing flies.

 The author was contacted with respect to unauthorized publishing of my copyrighted photos, without reply, although the internet version of the book was subsequently altered, with my fishing lures removed.